 Low-income seniors and people with disabilities who receive Medicare and Medicaid (known as dual eligibles) are a diverse group who share the underlying feature of poverty.
 This is a population at great risk of experiencing life-threatening gaps in health care.
 Dual eligibles on average have higher health needs than other Medicare beneficiaries.
 They are more likely to be women and people of color than other Medicare beneficiaries.
 They are also more likely to experience disparities in access to health care due to sexual orientation, disability, or language barriers.
 Their need for long-term services and supports is also greater.
-Dual eligible beneficiaries often are wrongly billed by medical providers for charges that they do not owe, a practice known as “balance billing.”
-They experience barriers to using their Medicare and Medicaid benefits together in certain instances such as when trying to access durable medical equipment (DME) or when using non-emergency medical transportation (NEMT).
+Dual eligible beneficiaries often are improperly billed by medical providers for charges that they do not owe, and often they experience barriers to using their Medicare and Medicaid benefits together in certain instances such as when trying to access durable medical equipment (DME) or when using non-emergency medical transportation (NEMT).

 Under a provision of the Affordable Care Act, many states have implemented demonstrations that integrate care for duals via managed care plans.
 These demonstrations offer the promise of improved care for millions of poor seniors, but also introduce the possibility of service cuts that put beneficiaries’ health at risk.